 - Make sure to notify your bank and/or credit card company that you will be accessing money abroad so as not to set off a fraud alert.

-Note: The Office of International Engagement often hosts special information sessions on budgeting and planning each semester.
+Note: The Office of International Academic Initiatives often hosts special information sessions on budgeting and planning each semester.
 Check the calendar for upcoming sessions.